-The Reach Out and Read National Center has created a number of communications materials that may be adapted for use by all who have permission to use the Reach Out and Read name, including all clinics/practices implementing the Reach Out and Read program.
-The role of the National Center's Development Team is to develop and implement Reach Out and Read's national communications strategy and to support the communications efforts of individual Reach Out and Read Affiliates and sites
+Reach Out and Read National has created a number of communications materials that may be adapted for use by all who have permission to use the Reach Out and Read name, including all clinics/practices implementing the Reach Out and Read program.
+The role of National's Development Team is to develop and implement Reach Out and Read's national communications strategy and to support the communications efforts of individual Reach Out and Read Affiliates and sites.